 Career Planning: Freshmen & Sophomores

-.
+Explore the possibilities.
 Educate yourself on the connection between your interests and potential careers or majors.
 Utilize key resources such as:

 Gather Information.
 Use printed, electronic, and people resources to assist you.

 such as On the Porch, discipline-specific career fairs, and other career events to learn about industries, internships, and other experiential programs.
 LINK

 Use the Occupational Outlook Handbook

 Connect with others.
 Begin to build a network of people early in your college career.

 mentors through your JOB CENTER account.
 These LVC alumni are willing and eager to “chat” with you and offer advice.
 LINK